About Community and Citizen Science

 NNLM promotes CCS by providing free resources to support these outreach efforts in your community.

 Global Citizen Science Month is an annual April event that celebrates and promotes all things citizen science: amazing discoveries, incredible volunteers, hardworking practitioners, inspiring projects, and anything else citizen science-related.
 It encompasses online events and opportunities to contribute to projects from home, making citizen science programming accessible to all.
-And April 2021 is just around the corner!

 Thanks to support from the National Library of Medicine and the All of Us Research Program, SciStarter has partnered up with the School for the Future of Innovation in Society at Arizona State University to present Citizen Science Month.